dask/dask/docs/source/setup/single-machine.rst

 Use the Distributed Scheduler
 -----------------------------

-The newer ``dask.distributed`` scheduler also works well on a single machine and offers more features and diagnostics.
+Dask's newer distributed scheduler also works well on a single machine and offers more features and diagnostics.
 See :doc:`this page
 <single-distributed>` for more information.